Stuck Stifles: Upward Fixation of the Patella

-Find out what to do about upward fixation of the patella – the term used to describe a condition in which a ligament hooks over a piece of bone, causing the stifle joint to “lock.”
+Find out what to do about upward fixation of the patella, a condition in which a ligament in the horse’s upper hind leg gets stuck over a piece of bone.

 It’s about as close to a literal hitch in a horse’s getalong as you will find.
 Upward fixation of the patella (UFP) is a condition in which a ligament in the horse’s upper hind leg gets stuck over a piece of bone, making it difficult or impossible for the animal to flex the affected limb.